_A hand lining a clean tin can with parchment paper to prepare for baking a cake in a can.

 • Place cans on a baking tray for stability

-• Rotate halfway through baking for even results
+• Rotate them halfway through baking for even results

-Use a long skewer instead of a toothpick to reach the center.
+Use a long skewer or knife to test the center.
+A toothpick is often too short for deep cans. to reach the center.

 Cooling and Removing the Cake